Bob Kroll (police officer): 2020s

+Ban from metro county policing

+In 2023, Kroll was banned from serving as a law enforcement officer in three of the state's most populous metro counties for 10 years, as a result of a successful lawsuit from the Minnesota ACLU.
+The lawsuit accused Minneapolis police of unconstitutional brutality in response to demonstrations following the murder of George Floyd, and forced the Minneapolis City Council to pay out more that $700,000 in settlement money.
+The settlement agreement stated that Kroll cannot serve as a licensed police officer or in a leadership role in any policing agencies in Hennepin, Ramsey or Anoka counties for a decade.
+He is also barred from being a board member, director, officer or staff member or member of the state board that licenses officers.

+In 2024, Kroll sought President-elect Donald Trump’s nomination to be Minnesota’s next U.S. marshal.

 Political views

 Kroll supported and endorsed President Donald Trump.
 He spoke at an October 2019 Trump rally in Minneapolis and was featured in a 2020 Trump campaign ad.
 Kroll also sold "Cops for Trump" shirts, an act that generated concerns about political bias in the police force.
 According to Minneapolis deputy chief Art Knight, Kroll subscribes to the "broken windows" theory of policing.

 Personal life

 Kroll grew up on the East Side of Saint Paul, Minnesota.
 His father was in a union.
 During a bar fight when he was off-duty, Kroll had part of his ear bitten off.

 Kroll is married to Liz Collin, a news anchor for ViacomCBS–owned CBS station WCCO-TV.
 This relationship has been claimed to be a conflict of interest, as Collin has routinely covered police matters for WCCO since 2013.
-In June 2020, protests were held outside WCCO's downtown offices, calling on Collin to resign from her post; WCCO responded that Collin has not reported on police issues for at least two and a half years in response to public pressure over the relationship.
+In June 2020, protests were held outside WCCO's downtown offices, calling on Collin to resign from her post; WCCO responded that Collin had not reported on police issues for at least two and a half years in response to public pressure over the relationship.